 1. International online platform for sharing best practices on veg policy work

 This policy forum is for organizations from all over the world who are working seriously with, or who want to learn more about how to work seriously with, influencing politics.
-The forum is administered by the +Coordinator of Policy Initiatives at the International Vegetarian Union (IVU).
-It is supported by a grant from Animal Charity Evaluators (ACE) to the Vegetarian Society of Denmark, where the Coordinator of Policy at the IVU works.
+The forum is administered by the Director of Policy Initiatives at the International Vegetarian Union (IVU).
+It is supported by a grant from Animal Charity Evaluators (ACE) to the Vegetarian Society of Denmark, where the Director of Policy at the IVU works.

-IVU Liaison: Rune-Christofer
+IVU Liaison: Rune-Christoffer